rougesocket/QuotesApiNode/README.md

 # QuotesApiNode
-This is an API which gives quotes building using node js
+This is an API gives quotes
+build using node js and mongodb